 In recent years, we have entered students early for the option 1 subject at the end of Year 10.
 Going forward, we have taken the decision not to sit any qualifications early to provide additional time for students to explore all of their options in depth, but also to enhance their examination skills.
-This means that the option 1 subject, started in Year 9, will be studied until the end of Year 11.
+This means that the option 1 subject which students are currently studying will be studied until the end of Year 11.
 Additionally, by continuing all options to the end of Year 11, this provides a smooth transition to Post 16 study.